roiedanino/SwarmPubTran/README.md

 Parameters related to determining the "Natural Conditions" for the model, in general the model moves ants from different origin pixels to their destination pixels, anywhere an ant passes its "eating" some of the grass in that pixel, making that pixel a little bit darker, while diffusing 2 kinds of pheromones:
 1. 'stay-away' - tells the other ants to stay away and prevent collisions
-2. 'come-here' - tells the other ants to come near
+2. 'come-here' - tells the other ants to come near, just like real ants attraction pheromones

 Research Parameter | Description | Example Value
 --- | --- | --- |